kt-eller/help-pages/pages/working-with-entity-data.md

 - Parent Entity Number
 - Last Updated

-Look for the desired form and click on it to go to its Form 470 Page.
+Look for the desired form and click on it to create a drop-down with downloadable files about the entity.
+You can also view its details page.
+- Export Entity Map
+- Export Entity 470 History
+- Export Entity 471 History

+Click `View Entity Details` to go to its Entity Details Page.

 <br>